kernoelpanic/tinker-with-usbarmory/README.md

 ### Randomness

-To check if the USBarmory provides solid cryptographically usable randomness we run some tests:
+To check if the USBarmory provides solid cryptographically usable randomness we ran some tests:
 ```
 U$ apt-get install dieharder
 U$ cat /dev/urandom | ./dieharder -a -g 200
+# this gona take a lot of time.
 ```
+The results can be found in the [./tests](./tests) folder in this repository.
+The Test containing `load` in their name have been run while the USBarmory was under haevy load e.g. compiling stuff.

-Check for available entropy:
+For quickly check the currently available entropy:
 ```
 U$ cat /proc/sys/kernel/random/entropy_avail
 ```

 ## Examples

-### Bitcoin offline/colde storage
+### Bitcoin offline/cold storage

 Just install [vanitygen][7] as a fast Bitcoin address generator for the command line.